-Low levels of oxgen, nitric oxide worsen sickle cell diseaseMarch 20th, 2014 in Diseases, Conditions, Syndromes /
+Low levels of oxgen, nitric oxide worsen sickle cell diseaseMarch 20, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Low levels of both oxygen and the powerful blood vessel dilator nitric oxide appear to have an unfortunate synergy for patients with sickle cell disease, researchers report.